GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

 \subsection{Compositional Rendering}

-As illustrated in the right panel of Fig.~\ref{fig:pipeline}, a separate NeRF is introduced to represent the object, parameterized by $\theta$.
-During training, the generation process is to learn these parameters to synthesize the object in accordance with the input text prompt and the scene context.
-This learning is achieved by optimizing the rendering output generated by combining the contributions from both the scene and object.
+As illustrated in the right panel of \cref{fig:pipeline}, in addition to the initial scene representation $F(\theta_{s})$, where $\theta_{s}$ is optimized based on the original scene images, a distinct NeRF $F(\theta_o)$ is introduced to model the object, parameterized by $\theta_o$, which will be optimized during training.
+Then, given a camera viewpoint $v$, the scene image $S_v$ and object image $O_v$ are rendered separately.
+These rendered images are then combined together to produce the final rendered output $I_v$.
+We elaborate on the image rendering below.

-For scene rendering, we render RGB-D images from the pre-trained scene NeRF.
-Note that to alleviate the computational burden associated with repeated volume rendering during training, we eliminate the need to query and render the unchanged content of the large-scale scene at each iteration by pre-rendering the scene into a collection of RGB-D image sequences $\{(S_0, D_0), ..., (S_{N_c}, D_{N_c})\}$ from a set of predefined $N_c$ camera views $\{C_0, ..., C_{N_c}\}$.
-In practice, we utilize the same camera views employed for training the scene NeRF.
+The rendering of the scene image $S_v$ is a straightforward process, where we generate RGB-D images from the established scene's NeRF $F(\theta_{s})$ using its rendering formula.
+Given that the scene content remains constant while optimizing $F(\theta_o)$, we seek to reduce the computational load of repeated volume rendering by pre-rendering the established 3D scene into a series of RGB-D image sequences $\{(S_0, D_0), ..., (S_{n}, D_{n})\}$ from a predefined set of camera viewpoints $\{C_0, ..., C_{n}\}$.
+In practice, we employ the same camera viewpoints used for training the scene's NeRF $F(\theta_{s})$.

-For object generation, we render RGB images $\{G_0, ..., G_{N_c}\}$ and opacity maps $\{O_0, ..., O_{N_c}\}$ from the object NeRF in the 3D bounding box, whose representation can differ from the scene representation.
-Specifically, we cast rays from a camera $C_n$ and sample query points inside the 3D box.
-The corresponding RGB value $G_n(i)$ and opacity value $O_n(i)$ of a ray $r_i$ are volume rendered following Eq.~\eqref{equ:volume_rendering} and Eq.~\eqref{equ:opacity}:

-The $\delta_{k}$ and $c_{k}$ are volume density and RGB values at query point $q_{k}$, and $\Delta_{k}$ represents the distance between two adjacent query points along the ray.
-Additionally, we set the opacity value as 0, which means using the original scene content (Eq.~\ref{equ:deferred_rendering}), when the ray has no intersection with the 3D box ($ r_i \notin \text{box}$) or query points are occluded by the scene foreground ($D_\text{box}(i) > D_n(i)$).
+Subsequently, for object rendering, RGB images $\{G_0, ..., G_{n}\}$ and opacity maps $\{O_0, ..., O_{n}\}$ are rendered from the object's NeRF $F(\theta_o)$ within the 3D bounding box.
+This involves casting rays from a specific camera viewpoint $v$ ($v \in \{C_0, C_1,..., C_n\}$ during optimization) and sampling query points inside the 3D box.
+The RGB value $G_v(i)$ and opacity value $O_v(i)$ of a ray $r_i$ are then rendered based on following equations: $\delta_{k}$ and $c_{k}$ are volume density and RGB values at query point $q_{k}$, and $\Delta_{k}$ represents the distance between two adjacent query points along the ray.
+Additionally, we use the original scene content ($S_v$ in Eq.~\eqref{equ:deferred_rendering}) by setting the opacity value as 0, when the ray has no intersection with the 3D box ($ r_i \notin \text{box}$) or the generated content is occluded by the scene foreground ($D_\text{box}(i) > D_v(i)$).

-To render the final output $I_n$, we leverage the opacity map $O_n$ to seamlessly composite the object and scene renderings following Eq.~\ref{equ:deferred_rendering}:
+To obtain the final output $I_v$ for viewpoint $v$, we leverage the opacity map $O_v$ to composite the rendered object $O_v$ and scene $S_v$ in image space following Eq.~\eqref{equ:deferred_rendering}: